EcmaTC53/admin/README.md

 ## Meetings

 Meetings are open to members and invited guests.
-If you would like to attend a meeting please reach out to @jorydotcom, @phoddie, @patrickluthi or another collaborator on this repo.
+If you would like to attend a meeting please reach out to @phoddie, @patrickluthi, or another collaborator on this repo.
 Alternatively you can open an issue on this repository.
 Our upcoming meetings are:

-* April 21, 2021 - Teleconference (8:00 am - 10:00 am PDT)
+* July 21, 2021 - Teleconference (8:00 am - 10:00 am PDT)
+* August 18, 2021 - Teleconference (8:00 am - 10:00 am PDT)
-* May 19, 2021 - Teleconference (8:00 am - 10:00 am PDT)
+* September 15, 2021 - Teleconference (8:00 am - 10:00 am PDT)
-* June 16, 2021 - Teleconference (8:00 am - 10:00 am PDT)
+* October 20, 2021 - Teleconference (8:00 am - 10:00 am PDT)
+* November 17, 2021 - Teleconference (8:00 am - 10:00 am PST)
+* December 15, 2021 - Teleconference (8:00 am - 10:00 am PST)

 ### Past Meetings
 * April 2, 2019 - Teleconference